ttnesby/ddo/README.md

 later, both importing the virtual hub configuration and `link` to the virtual hub.

-If the virtual hub is updated (tags or whatever) later, the hub must refer to the resource Ids for firewall and express route gateway iff they exists.
+If the virtual hub is updated (tags or whatever) later, the hub must refer to the resource Ids for firewall and express route gateway iff they exist.
 Since cue configuration is `hermetic` and cyclic dependencies are not allowed, such data dependencies are solved with use of tags.

-The `resourceGroup` component is over engineered, but with the purpose of showing how to solve cyclic dependencies.
+The `resourceGroup` component is over-engineered, but with the purpose of showing how to solve cyclic dependencies.

 The `resourceGroup/deploy.cue` component is defined with the following extra tags:
 ```cue